Engage SDK Watch: Third-party technical integration instructions

 It’s recommended to have the content publish job executed in the background (for example, using WorkManager) and scheduled on a regular basis or on an event basis (for example, every time the user opens the app or when the user just added something to their cart).

-AppEngagePublishClient is responsible for publishing clients.
-There are five APIs to publish clusters in the client:
+AppEngagePublishClient is responsible for publishing clusters.
+Following APIs are available in the client:

 • isServiceAvailable